-This painter’s tape has been on the market for more than 30 years—and it’s still the gold standard, rating 4.5 stars on Amazon (73 percent give it a full five stars) and 723 customer reviews.
+This painter’s tape has been on the market for more than 30 years—and it’s still the gold standard.
 UV-resistant, medium-adhesion ScotchBlue promises clean removal after 14 days, with no surface damage.
 While it comes in a range of widths, from 0.7 to 2.82 inches, the 1.88 inch is ideal for a range of surfaces, both flat and curved, including wood, glass, and painted or textured walls and ceilings.
+Buy now.

 Available on Amazon.

 Using proprietary technology, ProMask Painter’s Tape has specially designed edges that prevent paint bleeding and seepage, especially when applied to wooden, lacquered, and laminated surfaces.
 This nicely priced tape is UV resistant but should be removed within 14 days for best results.
 Its slightly narrower width (0.94 inches) makes it ideal for corner and detail painting.
-Amazon customers award it 4.1 stars, and it also received the Good Housekeeping Seal of Approval in 2010.
+A favorite among those in the know, the product received the Good Housekeeping Seal of Approval in 2010.
+Buy now.

-Good value plus good quality equals a great painter’s tape—and Double Bond Painter’s Tape delivers both, netting a 4.8-star Amazon rating.
-Some customers quibbled that it’s thinner than 3M ScotchBlue (our Best Multipurpose pick) and may tear slightly on removal but were happy with finished results overall.
+Good value plus good quality equals a great painter’s tape—and Double Bond Painter’s Tape delivers both.
+Some DIYers quibble that it’s thinner than 3M ScotchBlue (our Best Multipurpose pick) and may tear slightly on removal, but Double Bond delivers pleasing, pro-level results overall.
 It comes in a range of widths, from 0.71 to 1.88 inches, and you can buy in bulk for real savings.
 Designed for both interior and exterior paint jobs, Double Bond is UV resistant and can handle temperatures ranging from 40 to 130 degrees.
-If you’re not 100 percent happy with the results, the company promises a full refund.
+If you’re not totally happy with the results, the company promises a full refund.
+Buy now.